 Tram ride to top of Gateway Arch

-Lunch on own at Big Chief Roadhouse
+Lunch on own at Big Chief Roadhouse in Wildwood, MO

 Photo Stops: Meramec Caverns, Wagon Wheel Motel, Giant Rocking Chair, Rail Haven Hotel